3DGI/cityjson2jsonfg/README.md

 ## Usage

-Convert a single CityJSON file to JSON-FG
+Convert a single CityJSON file to JSON-FG.
+Only CityJSON v1.1 (or higher) files are supported.

 ```shell
 cityjson2jsonfg <input.city.json> <output.jsonfg>